 This is part of a series of interviews with inspiring travelers.
 Today I’m interviewing myself about the Krabi 4 Islands Tour.
-See more about tours and traveling with purpose here.
+See more about tours and tour reviews here.

 Tell us about yourself and your travel experience.

 I’m Ali, owner of Travel Made Simple.
 I made it to all 7 continents before my 30th birthday, and some of my favorite countries include Italy, Turkey, Australia, and Thailand.
 I’m originally from the US, but now I live in Berlin.
 You can read more about me here.

 Where did you go on your tour and how long was it?